Megalounge/nouserlogon-fix/README.md

 This script theorectically works on any resolution, as long as CSGO windows stays on top

-The script features popup detector and screenshot saver, it will automatically log when there's a popup and save the screenshot of the window.

 # Setting up Python and script

 Download python from their website